h4ck3rk3y/RevMineApp/README.md

 - There are different scrapers for Flipkart, Snapdeal and Amazon.in
 - The script nlp_dep.py gathers insights out of the reviews.
 - api.py runs on `flask`.

+#Extension
+- js/ images/ css/ contain assets for the extension
+- popup.html, popup.js and bg.js are the main parts of the extension

+#Site
+- The code for the website, find it [here](http://revmine.tk).